mendhak/docker-http-https-echo/README.md

 Then do a normal request via curl or browser, and you will see the `env` property in the response body.

+## Setting CORS(Cross-Origin Resource Sharing) headers in the response

+Enable CORS headers in response by setting the environment variable `CORS_ALLOW_ORIGIN` to the list of allowed origins.
+CORS configuration can be further fine-tuned by using the following environment variables:

+- **`CORS_ALLOW_METHODS`**: List of Http methods allowed.
+- **`CORS_ALLOW_HEADERS`**: List of headers allowed.
+- **`CORS_ALLOW_CREDENTIALS`**: Comma-separated list of origin URLs from which the policy allows credentials to be sent.

+None of these can be set without setting the `CORS_ALLOW_ORIGIN` variable first.
+By default, they will all be missing when only the `CORS_ALLOW_ORIGIN` is set and need to be explicitly set.

 ## Client certificate details (mTLS) in the response